-All changes made to the original Commission proposal are underlined text; where text has been deleted, this is indicated by (...).
+With a view to preparing a text for a General approach which obtains the required majority in Council on 15/16 June 2015, the Presidency prepared new compromise suggestions.
+All changes made to the original Commission proposal are underlined; where text has been deleted, this is indicated by (...).
 Where existing text has been moved, this text is indicated in italics.
-Changes that were not yet fully discussed in DAPIX are marked in bold underlining.
+Changes compared to document 9398/15 are marked in bold.
+The comments of delegations are reflected in the footnotes.